 Fun rain boots – My girls love rain boots.
 I don’t know why, but they are kind of obsessed.
 I like to send them when the girls go camping with their Girl Scout troop because they make things so much easier.
 They’re not warm, so no good for the snow, but they are super fun for the other 3 seasons of the year.

 A cute umbrella – Do all kids love umbrellas?
 Both of mine do.
 Allie especially enjoys putting hers up in the car and in the house.
 If you walk anywhere at all, I think a nice kids’ umbrella is a necessity.
 Adult sizes are too unwieldy for little hands, but a lot of kids’ umbrellas are too small to do any good.
 This one is a nice size, and the little birdie on top is a cute bonus.

-Rainbow Dash hoodie – Allie has had this hoodie for about 2 years, and she LOVES it.
+Rainbow Dash hoodie – Allie has had this hoodie (in different sizes) for about 4 years, and she LOVES it.
 She wears it all the time, even at times she should be wearing a heavier coat.
-I think the Easter bunny gave it to her, and I bought it because I thought it was super cute.
+I think the Easter bunny gave her the first one, and I bought it because I thought it was super cute.
 If your girl is even a little bit into rainbows or My Little Ponies, you can’t go wrong with this.
 There are also versions for Pinky Pie and Twilight Sparkle if you girl isn’t into rainbows.